notifi-network/notifi-sdk-ts/packages/notifi-node-sample/README.md

 > NOTE:
 >
 > - The `variablesJson` parameter is the set of variables that will be used when rendering your templates.
-If you have a variable `fromAddress`, for example, you can display it in the template with the expression `{{ eventData.fromAddress }}`
+If you have a variable `fromAddress`.
+For example, you can display it in the template with the expression `{{ eventData.fromAddress }}`
-> - `FusionMessage<T>`'s generic type `T` represents the shape `variablesJson` payload.
-Defaults to `object` for better flexibility.
-Specify to [CommunityManagerJsonPayload](TBD) if for the notification sent by community manager (Learn more about [Notifi Community Manager](https://docs.notifi.network/docs/getting-started#learn-more-about-community-manager)
+> - Passing `specificWallets` optionally if you want to send to specific users.
+By default, it sends to all users who have subscribed to the `event-type-id`.
+For example, `specificWallets: [{ walletBlockchain: 'ETHEREUM', walletPublicKey: 'user-wallet-public-key' }]`

 ### Get active alerts